grimmeanor/mPod/README.md

 # mPod
-This project is in prerelease and not a complete working product yet
+This project is in initial development and not a complete working product yet

 Portable music player with scroll wheel navigation and wired or wireless speaker connectivity